UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig.13.
 Gate-level measurements in a given signal transition for measuring propagation times.

-Timing analyser spreadsheet will show us the worst-case scenario, the longest delay, and thus, the maximum speed of the circuit.
+Timing analyser spreadsheet will show us the worst-case scenario, the longest propagation delay, and thus, the maximum speed of the circuit.

 Timing analyser